vaidyt/GCodeSim/README.md

 #### NOTE

 - The program requires python 3.9 or later
-- NumPy is a prerequisite for the project and it can be easily installed by following the instructions here - https://numpy.org/install/
+- NumPy is a prerequisite for the project and it can be easily installed by following the instructions [here](https://numpy.org/install/)

 #### Description of Projects